 Where does Green Tea come from?

 I was never sure where green tea is from.
-Green tea originated in China but its production and manufacture has spread to many other countries in Asia.
+Green tea originated in China but its production and manufacture have spread to many other countries in Asia.

 You have different kind of tea that comes from China, Japan, Korea.
 There are several varieties, which differ based on the variety of Camellia sinensis leaves, growing conditions, horticultural methods, production processing, and time of harvest.